sudorandom/kmcd.dev/content/posts/2024/api-contracts/index.md

 type = "posts"
 +++

 In today's interconnected world, APIs (Application Programming Interfaces) are the glue that connects computers.
 They allow different applications to talk to each other, share data, and perform actions.
-But traditional methods of creating APIs can lead to challenges, especially when dealing with versioning changes and integrating complex systems.
+However, traditional methods of creating APIs can lead to challenges, especially when dealing with versioning changes and integrating complex systems.
 This is where **contract-based APIs** come in, offering a more robust and reliable approach and taming some of the wildness that exists on the web.

 ### The Power of Pre-defined API Contracts